H-Studio logo

 PointDetails

-Separate sync and async communicationReserve meetings for complex decisions; route routine updates through tickets and tools.
+Separate sync and asyncReserve meetings for complex decisions; route routine updates through tickets.

-Anchor continuous improvementAgile methods like Scrum and Kanban enable sustained process adaptation and responsiveness.
+Anchor continuous improvementScrum and Kanban sustain process adaptation and responsiveness.

-Foundations for effective tech-team workflows
+Foundations for effective workflows

-Documentation is often seen as a chore.
-In reality it's the cheapest way to prevent knowledge loss on hand-offs.
-A short, structured hand-off note per ticket saves more time than it costs — especially in distributed teams and projects with parallel work streams.
+Document processes and make hand-offs transparent.
+Documentation is seen as a chore, but it's the cheapest way to prevent knowledge loss at hand-offs.
+A short, structured hand-off note per ticket saves more time than it costs — especially in distributed teams with parallel work streams.
+What matters is that documentation lives close to the process: short comments inside the ticket, auto-generated changelogs in the repo, and clear Definition-of-Done criteria per task type.
+Separate wikis nobody maintains don't help.

 Workflow optimisation: planning and automation